ibm-cloud-docs/vpc/file_storage_vpc_create.md

 | Size | Specify the size for the file share. |
 {: caption="Table 1.
 Values for creating a file share and mount target" caption-side="top"}

-To see the REST API call, click the **Create with REST API </>** link.
-To create file shares and mount targets using the API, see [Create a file share and mount target using the API](#file-storage-create-api).
-When you view a previously-created file share, you can click the **</>** view the sequence of API requests that correspond to your settings.
+When you create file share, you can click the **</>** icon to view the sequence of API requests.
 Viewing the API calls is a good way to learn about the API and understand actions and their dependencies.
 {: tip}

 ### Create a mount target using the UI